History of Father’s Day: the Beginning

-[NOTE: I wrote a longer and more serious version of this article for CBS.com a couple of years ago.
+[NOTE: I wrote a more extended and serious version of this article for CBS.com several years ago.
 It has been published on their network of sites for major cities around the country.
-You can find an example here.]
+You can find that article here.]

 The celebration of Father’s Day goes back all the way to the beginning, actually to the Garden of Eden when Abel gave his father Adam a razor while his brother Cain gave his father a snake-skin tie.
 This was the beginning of Cain’s downward slide.

-Everyone has had a father, but not everyone can be a father, especially if you are a woman.
-But there are few challenges in the world that are more rewarding than being a father.
+Everyone has had a father, but not everyone can be a father.
+Nevertheless, few challenges in the world are more rewarding than being a father.
 It is a special joy and a great honor.

-It is noteworthy, as we celebrate Father’s Day, that the Bible refers to the Almighty as Father.
+As we celebrate Father’s Day, it is noteworthy that the Bible refers to the Almighty as Father.